 Keep adding until the entire oil + ghee mixture is finished.

-Keep mixing the besan mixture from semi loose to thick mixture they will turn into and from on they will start turning thicker and once porous structure is created immediately transfer to a greased tray and allow to cool.
+Keep mixing the besan mixture from semi loose to thick mixture they will turn foamy then it will start turning thicker and once porous structure is created immediately transfer to a greased tray and allow to cool.

 All these time stirring in low heat continuously is a must.